Welcome to my online art studio!

 My Art Journey

-I was born and raised in Australia, where I spent my childhood surrounded by the most incredible landscapes and wildlife.
-When I turned 15, my mother and I moved to Canada, and from there, life became a rather tumultuous journey across many different countries and cultures.
-I’ve moved several times—from Canada to England, the Cayman Islands, the United States, and now finally, the Netherlands, where I’ve found my footing and a place I can truly call home.
+I was born in Australia, where my childhood was spent surrounded by wildlife, beautiful landscapes, and a deep love for the natural world.
+When I was fifteen, my mother and I moved to Canada, and from there life became a journey across several countries - England, the Cayman Islands, the United States, and eventually the Netherlands, where I've finlly found a place I can call home.

-Creating these little animal illustrations has always brought me joy, but for a long time, I kept it private from everyone.
-It was deeply personal - something that almost felt too sacred to put out into the world.
+I created these little animal illustrations for years, but for a long time I kept them to myself.
+They felt deeply personal - something that seemed almost too precious to share.

-I found myself at a crossroads, uncertain of where I wanted my career to go.
-But no matter what, I always found myself coming back to art.
-Whenever I picked up my iPad to draw, it felt like waking up from a hibernation—like I was returning home to something that had been patiently waiting for me.
+I then found myself at a crossroads, uncertain of where I wanted my career to go.
+But, regardless of that uncertainty, I always found myself returning to art.
+Whenever I picked up an iPad to draw, I felt like I was coming out of hibernation, or perhaps returning home to something that had been patiently waiting for me.

 That moment changed everything.

-I quietly started posting my work online, and to my surprise, people connected with it.
-They saw the same softness, the same love for animals and nature, the same comforting nostalgia.
-That’s when I knew—this wasn’t just something I wanted to do for myself.
-It was something I wanted to share with others.
+I quietly starting posting my work online, and to my surprise, people connected with it.
+They saw the same softness, the same love for animals and nature, and the same comforting nostalgia.
+It was at that point I realised that this wasn't just something I wanted to do and keep for myself - it was something I wanted to share with others.

 My Process & What Makes My Work Unique